(Courtesy Duke Archives)

 The company was absorbed by Carolina Power and Light in 1911.
 In 1928, the company was sold to Southern Cities Utility Company, headed by Charles Whetstone of Philadelphia.
 The company was then renamed the Durham Gas Company.
 In 1934, the Public Service Company of North Carolina (PSNC) took over the company and franchise.

 In 1946, the company purchased the former Durham Sun Building on East Main Street for their offices.
 By 1953, the plant on Gilbert Street had expanded to a capacity of 1.09 million cubic feet of gas.

 Looking north.
-Holloway St. is in the foreground, and the John O'Daniel Hosiery Mill and Durham Gas Company are just to the north, separated by the railroad tracks, 1950s.
+Holloway St. is in the foreground, and the former John O'Daniel Hosiery Mill and Durham Gas Company are just to the north, separated by the railroad tracks, 1950s.

 Shot of the gas plant from the tracks, looking northeast across Gilbert St., 1952